Linguistics Field Research Lab

 New Undergraduate Course in Linguistic Fieldwork!

-- The newly created LIGN 139: Field Methods class was taught in Spring quarter of 2018 by visiting professor Justin McIntosh.
-Students in the class worked in collaboration with a native speaker of San Juan Piñas Mixtec (Tu'un Savi; Oto-Manguean).
-Student evaluations were very positive and we hope to offer it again in the near future.
+- The newly created LIGN 139: Field Methods class was taught in Spring quarter of 2018 and 2019 by visiting professor Justin McIntosh.
+Students in the classes worked in collaboration with Claudia Juárez, a native speaker of San Juan Piñas Mixtec (Tu'un Savi; Oto-Manguean).
+Claudia Duarte-Bórquez (BA 2019) presented her research from the class along with Justin and Claudia at the 22nd annual Workshop on American Indigenous Languages (WAIL) at UC Santa Barbara and at UCSD’s Undergraduate Research Conference.

 Upcoming and recent presentations by lab members: